BRANDING QUESTIONS, ANSWERED

 After talking over the telephone we’ll both have a clear idea whether your brief is ready and whether our styles are the right fit.
 From there we’ll schedule a one hour Skype/FaceTime call to go through your brief in more detail.
 After our call, I’ll send you a detailed proposal via email.

 HOW SOON CAN YOU START MY DESIGNS?

-Projects tend to book up a couple of months in advance, although this can increase during the busier months between September and March.
+Projects tend to book up a couple of months in advance, although this can increase during my busier periods, mostly between September & Christmas.
 I make it very clear in my proposal when I’m able to start your project and what I’ll need from you to secure dates.